 Can I Do Probate on My Own, Without an Attorney?

 It’s entirely possible to complete all the steps of probate on your own, without an attorney representing you.
 This article is intended to get you started on the right path.

 If, however, at any point you find you need help with the below process, we offer robust, comprehensive, and experienced California Probate Representation.
-In other words, our attorneys and our staff handle all the steps.
-Importantly, CunninghamLegal charges no upfront fees on probates.
-We wait until probate is completed and the estate settlement pays for our very reasonable services.
+Our attorneys and our staff can handle all the steps at very reasonable fees.
 Please contact us to learn more.